Josmi-Agnes-Jose/Customer-Lifetime-Value-Prediction/README.md

 # Customer-Lifetime-Value-Prediction
-To understand customer behaviour and find out the profitable customers.
+The task is to understand the problem of Customer Lifetime Value and provide a data-driven solution through data methodologies.To understand customer behaviour and to find out the profitable customers and predict the lifetime valuation of a customer to facilitate target marketing.
+CLV is the total worth to a business of a customer over the whole period of their relationship.
+It’s an important metric as it costs less to keep existing customers than it does to acquire new ones, so increasing the value of your existing customers is a great way to drive growth.